erosDiffusion/ErosDiffusion-ControlnetMaps/README.md

 - filter using tags
 - import is non destructive but additive (adds missing tags and images so feel free to import on top of what you have)

+## Known Issues

+- preview does not show in ControlnetMapBrowser node, when using nodes 2.0...if you want to see the preview in the node use the older gui, tested in comfyui v0.4.

 ## Troubleshooting